tomas-fryza/avr-course/Labs/04-interrupts/README.md

     }
     else
     {
-        i++;  // Variable is incremented any time function IRQHandler is executed }
+        i++;  // Static variable is incremented any time function IRQHandler is executed }
 }
 ```

-the line `static uint16_t i=0;` will only run the first time.

 <a name="part5"></a>